 Death sure has a way of making the small things invisible.
 Life is too short to be angry or upset over things that aren’t worth being angry or upset over.
 I always remind myself of what Joel Osteen once said, “if it’s not standing between you and your God-given destiny, let it go.”

-I don’t give a shit
+I don’t give a ship

 I don’t rely on anyone

 It’s easier to not rely on anyone when you don’t have anyone.
 I can’t even imagine how much different motherhood would be if my mom were around.
 She’d probably be here every day to babysit or help or to take the kids out to play so I could do something other than momming all day.
 I’ll never know.
-I’ve learned to just get shit done and move on to the next task, the next day.
+I’ve learned to just get stuff done and move on to the next task, the next day.
 If I want something done I do it myself.